SetProtocol/STIPS/STIPS/STIP-003.md

 - exact input issuance
 - exact output issuance
 - exact input redemption
-- users can user above functions with either and ERC20 or WETH
+- users can use above functions with ERC20s
 - users can get quotes for the above trades
 - users can supply exchanges and trade paths for the input/out token -> collateral/debt trades
 - users can supply exchanges and trade paths for the debt -> collateral trades